gtaha23/gtaha23/README.md

 # About me
 I’m interested in OS development, I’m currently learning Rust.
-Looking to collaborate on MasterOS, Currently Developing a O.S,
+Looking to collaborate on MasterOS, Developing an O.S,
-- Kemalist personality
+- Advanced in 2+ Programming Languages
 - 🇹🇷 Nationality: Turkish